SpaceVim/SpaceVim/docs/development.md

 #### body

-Not all commits are complex enough to warrant a body body, therefore it is optional and only used when a commit requires a bit of explanation and context.
+Not all commits are complex enough to warrant a body, therefore it is optional and only used when a commit requires a bit of explanation and context.